-Firstly, it will be necessary to prepare a due diligence to evaluate all the possibilities that exist to mitigate the damage of business due to coronavirus:
+Firstly, it will be necessary to prepare due diligence to evaluate all the possibilities that exist to mitigate the damage of business due to coronavirus:

 - To create a contingency plan to analyse whether business continuity and compliance with obligations can be guaranteed, and study the effects that decision-making will have in this regard

 - To study the possible impact on the income and solvency of the company, which could lead to a delay in the payment of debts.
-Last Sunday the Spanish Government adopted a series of economic measures with the aim of alleviating the effect of coronavirus on companies by making certain taxes more flexible and deferring payment, or by creating a specific line of financing to meet the liquidity needs of companies and self-employed workers in the tourism sector.
-It is necessary to be attentive in case more measures are approved that give coverage, not only to the tourism sector, but in general to all the small companies and self-employed workers.
+Last Sunday the Spanish government adopted a series of economic measures with the aim of alleviating the effect of coronavirus on companies by making certain taxes more flexible and deferring payment, or by creating a specific line of financing to meet the liquidity needs of companies and self-employed workers in the tourism sector.
+It is necessary to be attentive in case more measures are approved that gives coverage, not only to the tourism sector but in general to all the small companies and self-employed workers.
 Otherwise, banks would have to offer financing plans.

 - To review the insurance policies taken out to determine the coverage and exclusions, both at the level of business interruption and at the level of workers’ health.